 FUP was signed into law in 1990 by President George H. W. Bush.
 The program was created as a part of the Tenant Protection Fund within the "Cranston-Gonzalez Affordable Housing Act of 1990."
 FUP is designed to address the housing related needs of children in the foster care system.
 According to HHS, one in ten children who enter foster care are removed from their homes due to inadequate housing.
-In 2021, over 25,000 children entered foster care because their families lacked access to safe, decent, and affordable housing.
-Additionally, 17,000 young adults aged out of foster care without finding any kind of permanency without family to help them gain independence and a solid economic footing.
-Consequently, nearly a quarter of these young adults are at risk of homelessness in the first year after emancipation.
+In 2023, over 19,924 children entered foster care because their families lacked access to safe, decent, and affordable housing.
+Additionally, 18,538 young adults aged out of foster care without finding any kind of permanency without family to help them gain independence and a solid economic footing.
+Consequently, nearly a quarter of them are at risk of homelessness in the first year after emancipation.